 Why should you be ISO 27001 compliant?

-By adopting ISO 27001 for security excellence, you commit to not only evaluating all security policies and procedures but also making significant and meaningful improvements to the information security management system (ISMS) to optimize and continuously track security.
+By adopting ISO 27001 for risk management and security excellence, you commit to not only implementing and maintaining all security policies and procedures but also creating and continually improving an information security management system (ISMS) to optimize and continuously track your risks.

-By putting the work to identify threats, analyze their potential effects, and implement controls to minimize them as you develop and refine your ISMS, you will build a framework based on ISO-certified best practices that will support your business, customers, and team.
-You will be able to better monitor risk, build a structure within your company, explain the effect of potential and realized threats, create authorization policies to securely protect the information, increase consumer trust, and set the business up for long-term success.
+As you develop and refine your ISMS, you will be putting in the work to identify threats, analyze their potential effects, and implement controls to minimize them.
+With the ISO framework in place, your organization will be built on best practices that will support your business, customers and team.
+You will be able to build a structured business with defined policies and procedures, monitor risk more effectively, explain the impact of potential threats, increase customer trust, and set your business up for long-term success.

-Organizations seeking to comply with the ISO/IEC 27001 must undergo audits regularly and implement its requirements.
-These mandatory requirements vary from ISMS scope definition, security policy definition, risk assessment process, evidence of competence, evidence of monitoring, evidence of audits, and many more.
+Organizations seeking to comply with the ISO/IEC 27001 must undergo audits regularly and implement and maintain its requirements.
+These mandatory requirements include ISMS scope determination, information security policy and topic-specific policies, risk assessment processes and procedures, the Statement of Applicability, evidence of competence, evidence of monitoring, and many more.